Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Obfuscation

 Also known as the Camouflage mode at Surfshark, obfuscation masks the fact that you’re using a VPN.
 Even from your ISP (Internet Service Provider).
-Both IPVanish and Surfshark use it.
+Both IPVanish and Surfshark use it — Surfshark’s obfuscation is only available with the OpenVPN (UDP or TCP) protocols, while IPVanish uses the Shadowsocks protocol for obfuscation.

 GPS spoofing

-Also known as fake GPS or GPS override, GPS spoofing makes you appear to be in a different place.
-Both IPVanish and Surfshark have it.
+Also known as GPS override, GPS spoofing makes you appear to be in a different place.
+Both IPVanish and Surfshark* have it.

 Split tunneling